Andre Wadsworth: College career

 Wadsworth was recruited by only one small college, Stony Brook in New York.
 Wadsworth decided to attend Florida State University, and played for the Florida State Seminoles football team as a walk-on and eventually earned an athletic scholarship.
 He received second-team All-Atlantic Coast Conference (ACC) honors his freshman, sophomore and junior seasons (1994–1996) as a defensive tackle.
 Despite being a potential top-10 NFL Draft pick after his junior season, he stayed for his senior year, citing a pinched nerve in his neck that forced him out of four games in 1996 as a concern regarding his physical capabilities to perform for scouts at full capacity.

 He switched from defensive tackle to left defensive end for his senior season, registering 59 tackles, 19 tackles for a loss and 16 quarterback sacks, placing him second in both categories in the school's all-time records.
 One of four finalists for the Lombardi Award, he was named first-team All-ACC and a consensus first-team All-American.
 He was also selected ACC Player of the Year, and ACC Defensive Player of the year in 1997.

 Professional career

 1998 NFL draft

 Wadsworth bench pressed 500 pounds and had a personal best in the squat of 690.
 The Steelers' college personnel director, Tom Modrak, said: "He's like a missile when he comes off the ball.
 He can keep his pads low and still run full speed.
 He's flexible, and he's around 280 pounds."

-Wadsworth was regarded as the No. 1 prospect in the 1998 NFL draft.
-He was selected in the first round with the third overall pick by the Arizona Cardinals.
+Wadsworth was regarded as the No. 1 defensive prospect in the 1998 NFL draft.
+He was selected in the first round with the third overall pick by the Arizona Cardinals, after Peyton Manning and Ryan Leaf.